Grand Strand Fishing Report October - November 2018

 Springmaid Pier sustained major damage from Hurricane Matthew, which struck the first week of October 2016, taking all but 100 feet of the former 1,088-foot pier.
 Officials closed the pier to access until further notice.
 The pier's owner, Hilton Doubletree, intends to rebuild the pier.
 Watch this report for updates on the pier's reconstruction progress in future issues.
 Hilton Doubletree Resort reopened for lodging.

 Capt.
-Jay Baisch (Fishfull Thinking Guide Service, 843-902-0356) said the king mackerel bite should be outstanding.
+Jay Baisch (Fishfull Thinking Guide Service, 843-902-0356) said fall fishing is usually better than spring fishing.

 CAPT.
 MIKE McDONALD, GUL-R-BOY GUIDE SERVICE